Intro

 Not every case of duplication warrants a library.
 With one or two background tasks, the original approach was fine.
 Here’s how I’d think about it:

-- New tasks require touching multiple files that have nothing to do with the task’s business logic
+Centralize when you have three or more tasks sharing the same platform boilerplate, when inconsistencies are creeping in across implementations, or when new tasks require touching multiple files that have nothing to do with the task’s business logic.

-- You have one or two tasks and the duplication is trivial
+Don’t centralize when you have one or two tasks and the duplication is trivial, or when you’d be building infrastructure for hypothetical future tasks.

 Final Thoughts